arundhathi06/VitalLink/README.md

 - Languages used: HTML, CSS, Javascript
 - Frameworks used: Firebase
 - Libraries used: Firebase SDK
-- Tools used: VS Code, Git, Docker
+- Tools used: VS Code, Git/Github